sharpedge74-cmyk/small-suggestions/csv-to-sql.md

   "@context": "https://schema.org",
   "@type": "HowTo",
   "name": "How to Convert CSV to SQL",
-  "description": "Steps to convert CSV files into SQL INSERT statements using the Small Suggestions CSV to SQL converter.", "step": [
+  "description": "Steps to convert CSV files into SQL INSERT statements using the Reptile Birds CSV to SQL converter.", "step": [
     { "@type": "HowToStep", "name": "Upload CSV", "text": "Click Upload CSV and select your CSV file." }, { "@type": "HowToStep", "name": "Preview & Edit", "text": "Verify and edit column names or values in the preview table." },